mmul-it/training/Kubernetes-From-Scratch/Containers-Run-Modes.md

 1. Pull the image "hello-world" from the docker registry.
 2. Pull the image "nginx" form the docker registry.
 3. Run in one-time mode the "hello-world" container and observe its behavior.
-4. Run in one time mode the "nginx" container and observe its behavior.
+4. Run in one-time mode the "nginx" container and observe its behavior.
 5. What are the differences?
 6. Run in daemon mode the "hello-world" container.
 7. Run in daemon mode the "nginx" container.